firezdog/tab-tracker/Readme.md

-Note: this application uses node version 8.2.1
+Note: the server uses node version 8.2.1
+Check that the server port matches the port in api.js under client/services